 Equipment Quantity (minimum) Description

-Organiser room
+Organiser room (minimum)

 Table - At the discretion of the Organiser.

-Chair - At the discretion of the Organiser.
+Chair At the discretion of the Organiser.

 Laptop 1

 Printer 1

 Copy machine 1

 Telephone / Cell phone 1 International calls possible.

-Changing room (x4)
+Changing room (x4) 1

 Shower 1 5 for Team delegations Changing room.

 Toilets 1 2 for Team delegations Changing room.

-Bench - Appropriate number for maximum number of players.
+Bench 1 Appropriate number for maximum number of

+- players.
 Chairs possible.

 Massage table 1 Only for Team delegations Changing room.

 Lockers - (Recommended).

 Medical / First aid room

-All requirements are mentioned i n point 75.
+All requirements are mentioned i n point 83.

 Accreditation area

 - - At the discretion of the Organiser.

 Doping Control Station

-All requirements are mentioned i n point 74.
+All requirements are mentioned i n point 82.

 Media working room

 Reception corner 1 For the accreditation of media.

 Media lounge 1 With sandwiches and drinks before, during and after the match.

 Table - According to the number of accredited media.

 Chair - According to the number of accredited media.

 Printer - According to the number of accredited media.

-Laptop - According to the number of accredited media.
+Laptop According to the number of accredited media.

 Telephone / Cell phone - According to the number of accredited media.

-Media conference room Chair - According to the number of accredited media.
+Media conference room 3

+Chair - According to the number of accredited media.
 Minimum 6 for the interviewed people.

+Podium 1 -

+Table, Name plates, According to the number of interviewed people.

+microphones and drinks

-Podium 1 - Table,Nameplates,microphones and drinks - According to the number of interviewed people.
-CEV competition backdrop 1 - CEV flag 1 3 x 2 metres.
-National Federation flag 1 For each National Federation.
-Mixed zone Backdrop 1 According to the CEV layout.
+CEV competition backdrop 1

+CEV flag 1 3 x 2 metres.

+Clubs National Federation flag 1 For each National Federation.

+Clubs flag / logo - Refer to art.
+29.

+Mixed zone

+Backdrop 1 According to the CEV layout.

 Other equipment - At the discretion of the Organiser.

-VIP room - - At the discretion of the Organiser.
+VIP room -

+- At the discretion of the Organiser.

+-

-26.2 Media conference room
+30.2 Media conference room

+j.
+Art.
+119 .

-- Art.
-61.6 and 119. - It is located as close as possible to the Media working room.
+It is located as close as possible to the Media working room.
 It shall be isolated in order to prevent any outside noise.
-It shall be large enough to host a few TV crews. - An adequate lighting for media will provide a top quality footage.
+It shall be large enough to host a few TV crews.

+6 An adequate lighting for media will provide a top quality footage.
 A perfect image of your organisation.

-26.3 Mixed zone
+30.3 Mixed zone

-L Art.
-61.6, 118 and 113.11.
+Art.
+59.6 and 118 .

-- L Accredited journalists and television can capture flash interviews with Team delegation members. - This should be an appropriate length for the number of media that are expected to attend.
+1 Accredited journalists and television can capture flash interviews with Team delegation members.

+This should be an appropriate length for the number of media that are expected to attend.
 The passages for players and for media is of a minimum of 1.5 metres wide.

-L An adequate lighting for media will provide a top quality footage.
+An adequate lighting for media will provide a top quality footage.
 A perfect image of your organisation.

-26.4 I-Zone
+30.4 I-Zone

-- Please refer to point 52.
+1 Please refer to point 57.

-- 26.5 For the Medical room / First aid room
+30.5 For the Medical room / First aid room

-- 1 Please refer to point 75.
+i Please refer to point 83.

-- 26.6 For the Doping Control Station
+30.6 For the Doping Control Station

-- Please refer to point 74.
+1 Please refer to point 82.